RyanCardin15/IntelliPlan-MCP/README.md

 # Get an overview of all your epics
 @IntelliPlanMCP manageItems action=listEpics

-# Generate an implementation plan for a task
-@IntelliPlanMCP generatePlan planType=implementation taskId=your-task-id

 # Create a complete epic with nested tasks in a single operation
 @IntelliPlanMCP batchEpic description="Multi-tenant user authentication" basePath="/path/to/project" tasks=[...]